w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 -   **Neurodiversity**{:#nd} – is a societal rather than medical term to describe the diversity in neurocognitive functioning, much like the diversity in gender, ethnicity, sexual orientation, and disability.
 -   **Seizure disorders**{:#seizure} – includes different types of epilepsy and migraines, which may be in reaction to visual flickering or audio signals at certain frequencies or patterns.

-## Examples of barriers for people with cognitive, learning, and neurological disabilities {#examples-of-barriers-for-people-with-cognitive-learning-and-neurological-disabilities}
+## Examples of barriers for people with cognitive and learning disabilities {#examples-of-barriers-for-people-with-cognitive-and-learning-disabilities}

 -   Complex, multi-stage process such as forms.
 -   Complex navigation mechanisms and page layouts that are difficult to understand and use.